cornell-ku/Cornell-ku/README.md

 - 👋 Hi, I’m Elizabeth Cornell Awuku
-- 👀 I’m interested in computational neuroscience
+- 👀 I’m interested in neuroscience and youth empowerment
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on projects relating to motor neurons
+- 💞️ I’m looking to collaborate on projects relating to computational neuroscience or SGDs on the African continent
 - 📫 How to reach me :cornell@bccn-berlin.de

 <!---